 - Will you need additional expertise to carry out your duties?

 Smart estate planning is not just for multi-millionaires like Tony Hsieh.
 As a young entrepreneur, Hsieh could only dream of the success of his online retail company.
 But succeed it did.

 Now Hsieh’s untimely death reminds us of the need for pre-IPO preparation and estate planning.
 At Woodruff Sawyer, we are ready to answer your questions and help you navigate IPO preparation and trustee liability for your estate planning professional advisors or family office.

 Related Blog Posts

 Woodruff Sawyer’s annual Guide to Going Public walks you through each step of coordinating your D&O risk management with your IPO.

-Woodruff Sawyer’s Mollie DeHut recently found her and her family facing evacuation due to wildfire.
+Woodruff Sawyer’s Mollie DeHut found her and her family facing evacuation due to wildfire.
 Read her advice for how to be ready for a wildfire evacuation, including what you need to satisfy insurers should the unthinkable happen and your home be lost.